Felix Alderisio

 Felix Anthony "Milwaukee Phil" Alderisio (April 26, 1912 – September 25, 1971) was an American enforcer, bagman, hitman and burglar for the Chicago Outfit.
-He was underboss to Sam Giancana during the 1960s and boss from 1967 to his imprisonment in 1969.
+He was underboss to Sam Giancana during the 1960s and front boss from 1967 to his imprisonment in 1969.

 Early life

+Felix Anthony Alderisio was born on April 26, 1912, in Yonkers, New York, to Italian immigrants Dominico Alderisio and Pauline Maturese.
+Alderisio moved with his family to Milwaukee, where, according to some reports, he fought as a boxer under the name of "Milwaukee Phil".

-Alderisio began his criminal career as a teenager during the Prohibition era.
+He began his criminal career in Chicago as a teenager during the Prohibition era.
 One of his early arrests was for vagrancy; he frequently waited outside Outfit boss Al Capone's Lexington Hotel headquarters in the hope of getting a job as a messenger.

 In the early 1930s, Alderisio's maternal cousin Louis Fratto brought Alderisio into the Outfit.
 Alderisio began working with Sam Battaglia and John Marshall Caifano as an enforcer.
 Rising steadily through the ranks during the Great Depression, Alderisio soon gained a reputation for brutality.
 By the end of the decade, Alderisio was working under Jake "Greasy Thumb" Guzik, the Outfit's financial expert, as a bagman delivering payoffs to Chicago judges and police officials.

-The Hitmobile
+Mob enforcer

+Alderisio was arrested at least 36 times over several decades on charges including assault and battery, bombing, racketeering, loansharking, illegal gambling, hijacking, narcotics, counterfeiting, bootlegging, bribery, extortion, and murder-for-hire.
+However, Alderisio usually avoided prosecution because of the Outfit's strong political connections.

 In the 1950s, Alderisio started working as an enforcer with Charles "Chuckie" Nicoletti.
+Alderisio was suspected in carrying out thirteen or fourteen contract killings for the Outfit.

-Throughout the next two decades, Nicoletti and Alderisio were frequently questioned by police about gangland "hits."
-On May 2, 1962, police questioned the two men in a car that they had customized into a so-called, "hit mobile".
-The black car had special switches that independently controlled the headlights and tail lights to avoid police detection.
-There was a hidden compartment in the back with clamps for shotguns, rifles, and pistols.
+On May 2, 1962, police questioned the two men in a black car that they had customized into a so-called "hit mobile".
+The car had special switches that independently controlled the headlights and tail lights to make it more difficult for them to be tailed at night; there was also a hidden compartment with clamps for shotguns, rifles, and pistols.
 On this occasion, Alderisio and Nicoletti claimed they were, '"... waiting for a friend", and the police released them without charges.

-Alderisio was suspected in carrying out 13 or 14 "hits" for The Outfit.